 - 1 cup self-raising flour

-- In a large bowl mash the bananas with a fork until smooth.
-Try to get it as smooth as possible, but don't worry if a few bits remain.
+- In a large bowl mash the bananas with a fork.
+Try to get them as smooth as possible, but don't worry if a few bits remain.

-- Add milk to the mashed bananas and mix well.
+- Pour milk on top of the mashed bananas and whisk well.

 - Sieve flour into the banana milk mixture.
-Then mix until flour is fully combined.
+Then whisk until flour is fully combined.